ndau/ndau/README.md

 ## API Usage

-The `pkg/tool` package provides a high-level interface with which external programs can interact with the chaos chain.
+The `pkg/tool` package provides a high-level interface with which external programs can interact with the ndau chain.

 After some research, we decided that [MessagePack](https://msgpack.org/index.html) is the best available canonical data format for the ndau chain, and [msgp](https://github.com/tinylib/msgp) is the best available library for interface use.